-AMERICAN SpiralWeld Pipe is located just eight miles (13 km) from downtown Columbia, South Carolina, a major transportation hub for three major interstate highways: I-20, I-77 and I-26.
-Within a 100mile (160-km) radius, there is access to other major interstate highways, including I-95 and I-85.
+Our Southeast operations is located just eight miles (13 km) from downtown Columbia, South Carolina, a major transportation hub for three major interstate highways: I-20, I-77 and I-26.
+Within a 100-mile (160-km) radius, there is access to other major interstate highways, including I-95 and I-85.
 In addition, AMERICAN has rail access to CSX and Norfolk-Southern railroads that border its site and can ship from the Port of Charleston to its international customers and others with water access.

-Our Flint plant is located two miles from downtown and 65 miles from Detroit at the junction of interstates I-69 and I-75.
-Access to I-80 is within a 100-mile radius.
-Flint is served by CSX with rail access onsite.
+Our Northeast operations is located in Flint, Michigan, at the junction of interstates I-69 and I-75 -two miles from downtown and 65 miles (104 km) from Detroit.
+Access to I-80 is within 100 miles (160 km).
+Flint is served by CSX with rail access on-site.